richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_GlobalVariables.md

    * Add an 'If Condition' activity named `Confirm Data Availability` to the pipeline canvas with settings:
      * Expression: `@equals(activity('Count').output.firstRow.RecordCount, 0)`
      * Click the pencil icon on the 'True' case
-       * Add a 'Script' activity to the 'True activities' pipeline canvas with settings:
+       * Add a 'Script' activity named 'Insert Variable' to the 'True activities' pipeline canvas with settings:
          * Linked Service: `...sqldatabase`
          * Script: `NonQuery` with logic: `INSERT INTO GlobalVariables ([Name], [Value]) VALUES ('X', NULL)`
    * Return to the main pipeline canvas